Ordisoftware/Hebrew-Letters/README.md

 - Add Serilog-sinks-winforms NuGet package.
 - Replace simple command-line parser by CommandLineParser NuGet package.
 - The application now automatically creates the ODBC DSN in the Windows registry.
-- files and code refactoring.
+- Files and code refactoring.
 - Incorporate common code written since more than one year for Calendar.
+- Disable IPC intercom for non-admin users.
+- Improve setup to allow installation by non-admin users.
 - Update to SQLite 3.32.3 ODBC Driver.
 - Update to Framework .NET 4.7.2 and supported Windows only 7 SP1 or higher.
 - Update setup.